 BUSINESS REGISTRATION: 3-1-1

 All persons conducting any type of business within the village shall register annually to operate said business.
-The word "person" means any individual person, firm, corporation, partnership or association which operates or maintains any type business within the village.
+The word "person" means any individual person, firm, corporation, partnership or association which operates or maintains any type of business within the village.

 Any application for registration to conduct a family daycare home, group daycare home or daycare center shall be accompanied by a license issued by the state for the operation of such business.

-The initial registration fee for any and all commercial businesses shall be fifty dollars ($50.00); the annual renewal registration fee shall be twenty five dollars ($25.00).
+The initial registration fee for any and all commercial businesses shall be fifty dollars ($50.00); the annual renewal registration fee shall be twenty-five dollars ($25.00).

-The initial registration fee for any home occupation business shall be twenty five dollars ($25.00); the annual renewal registration fee shall be ten dollars ($10.00).
+The initial registration fee for any home occupation business shall be twenty-five dollars ($25.00); the annual renewal registration fee shall be ten dollars ($10.00).